 34. Install a bath in the bedroom for a boutique hotel look

 A bathtub in a bedroom creates a luxe, hotel-inspired vibe.
-The freestanding bath below is framed by elegant panelling, with an en-suite shower room tucked beyond the new stud wall.
-The soft pink colourway is a good counterbalance to the simple, functional aspects of the room.
+The freestanding bath below is framed by elegant paneling, with an en-suite shower room tucked beyond the new stud wall.
+The soft pink colorway is a good counterbalance to the simple, functional aspects of the room.

 By Hebe Hatton •